k9spud/appswipe/README.md

 Because database reloads are fairly fast now, there doesn't seem to be a whole lot of reason to do a 'soft reload' when the user presses the Reload button while viewing an app in the browser.
-Now the Reload button does a 'hard reload' regardless of whether CTRL or SHIFT is being held down.
+Changed the Reload button so it does a "hard reload" regardless of whether CTRL or SHIFT was pressed.

-Fixed a bug where the backend process was trying to deference a nullptr when using the `-reload` command line option.
-This has probably prevented `hard reload` from working anyway (since v1.1.52, when the backend process was implemented).
+Fixed a bug where the backend process tried deferencing a nullptr when passed a `-reload` command line option.
+This probably prevented 'hard reload' from working since v1.1.52, when the backend process was implemented.

 Help Get the Word Out
 =====================

-If you like this program, help us reach more people by clicking the ![Star](https://github.com/k9spud/appswipe/assets/39664841/243db019-dbc4-4bfa-bc9d-606690034b2e) button at the top of our [Github](https://github.com/k9spud/appswipe) page.
+If you like this program, help us reach more people by clicking the ![Star](https://github.com/k9spud/appswipe/assets/39664841/243db019-dbc4-4bfa-bc9d-606690034b2e) button at the top of this [Github](https://github.com/k9spud/appswipe) page.
 It costs nothing and it helps App Swipe get listed higher up in Github search results when people are looking for this sort of thing.